ValleyAudio/ValleyRackFree/README.md

 # ValleyRack Free

-3rd party plugins for VCV Rack version 0.6.0
+3rd party plugins for VCV Rack version 0.6.1

 ### Version

-0.6.3

-    • Fixed Dexter sample rate bug.
-If Dexter is inserted at a sample rate other than 44.1K, the tuning would be incorrect until the sample rate was changed.
+0.6.4

+    • [New Module] Plateau reverb!
+A plate reverb with a twist.
+Can add large expansive textures to your sounds, as well as be able to be tuned and excited at very short reverb times.
+    • [Update] Performance optimisations to Topograph and µGraph.
+    • [Update] All modules now have a dark jack look.

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have v0.6.0 to run these modules.
+You must have 0.6.1 to run these modules.

 ### Modules

 * Topograph - A port of the Mutable Instruments "Grids", the rhythm sequencer module that was missing from the VCV Audible Instruments plugin bundle.
 Covered by GPL-3.0 license.
 * µGraph - Same as Topograph except more compact.
 It does, however, default to the Olivier pattern modes rather than Henri.
 * Dexter - An FM wavetable oscillator with tonnes of modulation inputs, phase shaping and synchronisation options, as well multiple outputs from 2 separate voices and each operator.
+* Plateu - A plate reverb with a twist.
+Can add large expansive textures to your sounds, as well as be able to be tuned and excited at very short reverb times.

 ![Valley](./ValleyImg.png)